arollins5/MIST-GroupProject1/README.md

 ![Query7R](https://github.com/user-attachments/assets/d8e51ec6-cf98-4111-8107-9f6e657d1b9b)

  - Query 7 is important as The Dawg House serves the local community, many of which are college students.
-Considering this, managers are going to want to cater to the "broke college student" demographic and make sure there are ample menu items that are afforadable and appealing.
+Considering this, managers are going to want to cater to the "broke college student" demographic and make sure there are ample menu items that are affordable and appealing.

 **8)** Query 8 shows the amount of reservations for each table in descending order along with the number of seats the table has.